Fallomai/openui/README.md

 OpenUI gives you a visual command center where each agent is a node on a canvas:

 - **At-a-glance status**: See which agents are working, idle, or need input
-- **Ticket integration**: Start sessions from Linear tickets with automatic branch creation
+- **GitHub integration**: Start sessions from GitHub issues with automatic branch creation
 - **Branch isolation**: Each agent works in its own git worktree
-- **Organized workspace**: Categories, tabs, custom colors, drag-and-drop layout
+- **Organized workspace**: Tabs, custom colors, drag-and-drop layout
 - **Auto-resume**: Sessions automatically restore on restart
 - **Archive management**: Archive completed sessions while keeping your workspace clean